 New Virginia Laws Affecting Banking

-A host of new and amended Virginia statutes take effect July 1, 2016.
+A host of new and amended Virginia statutes took effect July 1, 2016.
 Here are a few that will be of interest to bankers.

 Repeal of superfluous mortgage disclosure.
 Section 6.2-406 of the Code of Virginia (the “Code”) was amended to repeal a provision that required mortgage lenders to disclose that all loan terms not legally locked in were subject to change until settlement.
 The requirement was repealed because it was determined to be unnecessary in light of abundant federal mortgage disclosure requirements.